-Any eligible General(s) stacked with any eligible Armor, mechanized, motorized and/or other eligible types of unit(s) may exploitatively move and/or attack.
+Any eligible General(s) stacked with any eligible armor, mechanized, motorized and/or other eligible types of unit(s) may exploitatively move and/or attack.
 Afterward, any participating General(s) are flipped to their reverse (ineligible to exploit) side(s).
+Any air unit(s) that were launched during the Exploitation Step are then returned to base.

-See Special Forces Generals that allow Infantry and Commandos to Exploit.
+See Special Forces Generals that allow Infantry and Commandos to Exploite.